bridgesra/secure-agent-playbook/README.md

 ```

 **Case 1 note:** `new-project foo claude` still copies `.devcontainer/` files.
 You won't use them — that's fine.
 Ignore the folder.

+### Status line (Claude Code CLI)

+Each project ships `.claude/statusline.sh`, wired from `.claude/settings.json`.
+In the **Claude Code terminal CLI** it shows running context, model, effort, and token usage so you can see how full the window is without leaving the session.

+It needs `jq` (installed in the Case 1 image and by Case 3 `postCreateCommand`).
+Cursor-only projects copy the file but do not show it — there is no Claude CLI.
+If the bar is blank, see [Troubleshooting](#troubleshooting).
+Each new project also gets a short note in `notes.md`.

 ### RTK (token-saving shell proxy)